Thomas Keane (Game Director, Godolphin Games)

 Lecture

-Vault Recording: TBD
+Vault Recording: Video

 Audience Level: All

-Thanks to recent leaps in Voice technology, the Voice revolution is finally coming to games.
+Thanks to recent leaps in voice technology, the voice revolution is finally coming to games.
 But what does a "good" voice-controlled game look like?

-This talk explores that question – by sharing six key learnings from the development of "Unknown Number: A First Person Talker".
+This talk explores that question by sharing six key learnings from the development of "Unknown Number: A First Person Talker."

 Released in 2022, Unknown Number achieved recognition for its "innovative voice-controlled mechanics" that "scratch the surface of what may be possible in the future" (Metro UK).
 Crucially, the project starts to establish some ground rules for a new voice-led genre: the First Person Talker.